William Blezard

-William Blezard (10 March 1921 in Padiham, Lancashire – 2 March 2003 in Barnes, London) was a talented pianist and composer who was musical director to Noël Coward, Marlene Dietrich and Joyce Grenfell.
+William Blezard (10 March 1921 in Padiham, Lancashire – 2 March 2003 in Barnes, London) was a pianist and composer who was musical director to Noël Coward, Marlene Dietrich and Joyce Grenfell.

 Personal life

 Blezard's parents worked in one of Padiham's many cotton mills as weavers.
 Like many other local children, as a child he wore clogs, traditional for the area and not a sign of poverty.
 His tenor father sang semi-professionally.
 The mill-owner's daughter spotted his musical talent initially on the harmonium and persuaded the mill owner, Teddy Higham, to pay for piano lessons.
 In 1938 he left Clitheroe Royal Grammar School where he had played Gershwin's Rhapsody in Blue, having won a Lancashire county scholarship to the Royal College of Music in London where he was a pupil of Arthur Benjamin.

 In 1954 he married musical conductor Joan Kemp-Potter, whom he met at the Royal College.
-She was the conductor of the Leatherhead Choral Society and the Sutton Symphony Orchestra (1974-1992) as well as a teacher at the Guildhall School of Music and an artist.
+She was the conductor of the Leatherhead Choral Society and the Sutton Symphony Orchestra (1974-1992) as well as a teacher at the Guildhall School of Music and the London College of Music and an artist.
 She died in 2001, aged 80.
 He had cared for her after she had had a severe stroke in 1994.
 They had a son and daughter, known as Paul and Pookie.

 Blezard never stopped working to improve his piano technique.
 He lost his boyhood stammer and broad Lancashire accent in early adulthood but fought personal demons of doubt and worry all his life.

 He and his family lived in a rambling house just off Barnes Common, the living room dominated by his grand piano.
 Whenever he wanted to emphasise a point, he would leap up to demonstrate on the keys.
 He never retired and the night before he died he was performing at a charity concert in Barnes.